MN LEND Manual

 REQUIRED for LTT and MTT

 All LEND trainees are required by our funders to complete a certain number of hours (see types of trainee section for the minimum number of hours).
-Every week you will fill out a brief Google form to report your hours.
+Every month or two you will fill out a brief Google form to report your hours.
 LEND hours might include research, community-based activities, observations at clinical sites, policy and advocacy work, Thursday session attendance, conferences, and self-directed learning.

 LEND Project